StefanVermeent/abcd_ddm/README.md

 sources the other scripts to produce the objects needed for the manuscript.

+## Supplement

+This directory contains the supplement to the manuscript described above.
+The supplement was produced using the same approach as the
+manuscript: it was written in R Markdown, is 100% reproducible, and all outputs were staged prior to compiling into a `.docx`.
+The staged objects are stored in `supplement/staged-objects.Rdata`.
+The scripts that produce the staged objects are located in the `supplement/scripts/` directory and are named to be self-explanatory.

 ## Data Processing Scripts

 There are four types of R-scripts in this repository, each with a